Assia Grazioli-Venier

-Assia Grazioli-Venier is a venture capitalist, businessperson, and media executive.
+Assia Grazioli-Venier (born 31 July 1980) is a venture capitalist, businessperson, and media executive.
 She was born in Rome and raised in New York City and known for her contributions to the commercialization of women's sports, consumer technology and the advancement of women's healthcare.

 Career

 She is a co-founding partner of Muse Capital, an early-stage venture capital fund investing in consumer technology.
 She opened the fund in 2016 with her business partner Rachel Springate to support the growth of companies especially investing in diversity, social good and long-term profits.
 Muse Capital's portfolio includes companies like Midi, Beekeepers and Wonderworks.

 She is a cancer survivor and was diagnosed with breast cancer at 35.

-She leads Muse Capital's sports investment and advisory portfolio, Muse Sport, which includes the Washington Spirit, Therabody, Just Women's Sports, SailGP, and the Angela Ruggiero-founded Sports Innovation Lab.
+She leads Muse Capital's sports investment and advisory portfolio, Muse Sport, which includes the Washington Spirit, Therabody, Just Women's Sports, Italy SailGP Team, and the Angela Ruggiero-founded Sports Innovation Lab.